How is an estate taxed during administration?

 During the period of administration, income tax applies to income that the estate receives.
 Such income may arise, for example, from investments held by the deceased at the date of death.

 Note that personal allowances are not available to the executor after the date of death to set against post-death income.
 Note also that the personal savings allowance and dividend allowance are not available to the executor after the date of death.

-Since the estate is not entitled to a personal allowance, all income is taxable (unless the income is specifically exempt from income tax, e.g. premium bonds.
+Since the estate is not entitled to a personal allowance, all income is taxable (unless the income is specifically exempt from income tax, for example winnings from premium bonds.
 See also the section on ISAs below).